Victims of Domestic Violence: We're Not Who They Say We Are

 When I was little, it was expected that I would grow up and become something really special.
 It's not that I did grow up and become anything special, but it was always a possibility.
 People in my family always grew up to be something special.
 Being a woman had no bearing on anything; the women in my family did not necessarily go on to do great things on a global or even national scale, but many of them were well-educated and returned home to give back to their communities.

 Until I was about 9, my life was perfect.
 I had a family that loved me.
 I was not abused.
 I had enough friends and enough relatives.
 My family had money.
 I had a pony.
-I remember getting spanked one time for piling all the contents of my room into my closet when I was supposed to be putting everything in its place.
+I remember getting spanked one time for piling all my stuff into my closet when I was supposed to be putting everything in its place.
 My mother felt horribly guilty for even that one spanking, and it was never repeated.

 Then, in the late 1970s, everything started falling apart.
 We moved to another state.
 My parents divorced.
 My grandparents lost their farm because my grandfather fell ill with Alzheimer's.
 Then he died.
 My great-aunt had a heart attack and died the same year.
 All this was too much for my grandmother, who started drinking in earnest again not long after the death of my grandfather.